Skip to main content

 • Social functions that may be attended by minors accompanied by a parent or guardian

-Any program or activity the University operates or sponsors where the responsibility for Custody and Control of Minor participant(s) is assumed by the University operated or sponsored program or activity, whether on or off University-owned or –controlled property.
-Examples of University Programs include but are not limited to athletic camps, academic camps, lessons, workshops, competitions, and clinics.
+Any program or activity directed or sponsored by the University and intended for minors where the responsibility for Custody and Control of Minor participant(s) is assumed by the University operated or sponsored program or activity, whether on or off University-owned or –controlled property.
+Examples of Youth-Serving University Programs include but are not limited to athletic camps, academic camps, lessons, workshops, competitions, and clinics.

 • A program or activity open to the general public